 Each non-employee director who serves as a director on the date of each Annual Stockholders Meeting automatically receives an option to purchase 25,000 shares of our Common Stock.
-A director who first becomes a non-employee director (except those directors who become non-employee directors by ceasing to be employee directors) automatically receives an option to purchase 25,000 shares of our Common Stock on the date he or she first attends a meeting of the Board of Directors or one of its committees, provided he or she serves on our Board of Directors as of such date.
+A director who first becomes a non-employee director (except those directors who become non-employee directors by ceasing to be employee directors) automatically receives an option to purchase 25,000 shares of our Common Stock on the date he or she is appointed to the Board of Directors.
 All options automatically granted to non-employee directors will:

-- vest as to 25% of the shares subject to the option on each anniversary of the date of grant, subject to his or her continuing to serve as a member of the Board of Directors on such date; - · be exercisable only while he or she remains a member of the Board of Directors; - have a term of 10 years; and - have an exercise price equal to 100% of the fair market value per share of Common Stock on the date of grant.
+• vest as to 25% of the shares subject to the option on each anniversary of the date of grant, subject to his or her continuing to serve as a member of the Board of Directors on such date;

+- be exercisable only while he or she remains a member of the Board of Directors; - · have a term of 10 years; and - have an exercise price equal to 100% of the fair market value per share of Common Stock on the date of grant.

-In September 2011, the Board of Directors granted an option to purchase 15,000 shares of Common Stock at \$5.11 per share (100% of the fair market value of the Common Stock on the date of grant) to each non-employee director then serving on a committee of the Board of Directors.
+In September 2012, the Board of Directors granted an option to purchase 15,000 shares of Common Stock at \$3.37 per share (100% of the fair market value of the Common Stock on the date of grant) to each non-employee director then serving on a committee of the Board of Directors.
 These options vest as to 1/48th of the shares subject to such options each month from the date of grant, subject to each individual continuing to serve as a member of the Board of Directors on such date.
 These option grants have a term of 10 years.